 Required Licenses

-- Real Estate License: Must complete a state-approved real estate program and pass the licensing exam.
+- Real Estate License: Must be obtained through the local real estate board; requires completion of a pre-licensing course and passing the state exam.

 Insurance Requirements